Last Updated: August 26, 2023

 - : One minute of guaranteed Advantage against one target.
 Very helpful against powerful single foes.
 Use it early, use it often.

 - : An extra attack presents a 50% boost to your damage output (provided that you’re not using something like two-weapon fighting or Polearm Master).

 outright terrible, but there are enough good options to make the spell list

 - : Hellish Rebuke is fantastic for a Defender who spends a lot of time drawing fire, and deals more damage as Divine Smite for the same spell slot (provided that the target fails the save, compare 2d8 from Divine Smite to 2d10 for Hellish Rebuke).
 Inflict Wounds will almost never see use because your weapon plus Divine Smite with the same spell slot will do as much or more damage (compare 1d8+3+2d8 to 3d10).

 - : Crown of Madness is difficult to use because it consumes your Action and only does anything if your target is adjacent to something which you want the target to attack at the beginning of their turn, and Darkness isn’t very helpful since you can’t see inside the area.

 - : Animate Dead is always nice to have, and Bestow Curse has several excellent options.
 Consider combining the two by cursing your foe to give them disadvantage on Strength checks and saves, then have your undead pets grapple them and shove them to the ground.

 - : Blight is decent single-target damage, especially against plants, but your spell save DC won’t match a full spellcaster, and by this level the damage may feel underwhelming.
 Divine Smite does 5d8 damage for the same spell slot compared to Blight’s 8d8, and Divine Smite can be doubled on a critical hit and doesn’t allow a save for half.
-I have never liked Confusion because it’s so unreliable.
-Even though Confusion is an AOE I would much rather us a more predictable.
+I have never liked Confusion because it’s so unpredictable, even though it is an AoE.